-Once you are comfortable doing traditional glute bridges, you can try some more advanced variations such as the single leg glute bridge like in the video below.
+Once you are comfortable doing traditional glute bridges, you can try some more advanced variations such as the single-leg glute bridge like in the video below.

 Along with improving your knee health, glute bridges are also great for your back and spine, and your overall posture.

-Although single leg deadlifts with weight are great for developing leg muscles and athletic ability, doing bodyweight single leg deadlifts is one of the best ways to improve your knee health.
+Although single leg deadlifts with weight are great for developing leg muscles and athletic ability, doing bodyweight single-leg deadlifts is one of the best ways to improve your knee health.
 Single leg deadlifts improve the mobility and stability of your knee joint, and the exercise strengthens the surrounding muscle as well.

-Once you have mastered the single leg deadlift without weight, you can try weighted variation or BOSU ball single leg deadlifts to improve your knees even more.
+Once you have mastered the single-leg deadlift without weight, you can try weighted variation or BOSU ball single-leg deadlifts to improve your knees even more.

 Bulgarian Split Squats

-Personally, my favorite single leg exercise and favorite exercise overall is the Bulgarian Split Squat.
+Personally, my favorite single-leg exercise and favorite exercise overall is the Bulgarian Split Squat.

 The Bulgarian Split Squat is an essential movement for any athlete due to its ability to increase running speed and the vertical jump, and in my opinion, it is the best exercise for fixing jumper’s knee.

-The Bulgarian Split Squat increase the flexibility of hips and improves your balance since the natural motion of this movement involves a substantial stretch of your quadriceps muscle and hip flexor.
+The Bulgarian Split Squat increases the flexibility of the hips and improves your balance since the natural motion of this movement involves a substantial stretch of your quadriceps muscle and hip flexor.
 Without a doubt, it is one of the best exercises for reducing hip flexor pain when performed consistently and correctly.